BruceYoung19/appscriptticketsystem/README.md

 ## What is working?
 - Creating incidents , however in this platform it is called PROB (Standing for problems)
 - Hardware form is up
 - Buttons has changed color

 ## Issues
-- GUI is ugly -
+- GUI is okay - updated 13 - 03
+    - color still needs to be changed - pending
 - Not all buttons are working.
 - Tickets can still be duplicates
-- Excel sheet cannot update blanks cells.
-    - This is current cells that content, on top and bottom of it.
 - Excel file needs to be added.

 ## How to set up?
 Please read the KB Article in the following folder.
  - Coming soon, after the development has been complete.